 Answer: She means the temperature on the Fahrenheit scale.
 Because the Human body temperature generally does not go below 35 °C or above 42 °C. The range of the Fahrenheit scale is between 95 degrees to 107.8 degrees.

 In this chapter, students are introduced to temperature and its measurement by different thermometers.
-It makes them realize the distinction between warm and cold things, the kind of tools that are applied in measuring temperature, and the ways of applying them practically in laboratories and in everyday life.
+It makes them realise the distinction between warm and cold things, the kind of tools that are applied in measuring temperature, and the ways of applying them practically in laboratories and in everyday life.

 Here, students learn what temperature actually means — it is a measure of how hot or cold an object is.
 The topic also explains that temperature is measured in degrees Celsius (°C) and introduces the concept of temperature scales.